omarnagy91/webstudio-builder/packages/ai/src/templates/jsx/styles/edit.prompt.md

 - Don't assume any styles are inherited and don't generate any global styles.
 - Don't use CSS comments.
 - Don't use shorthand CSS properties: generate CSS using longhand properties only.
-- When generating colors use hex or rgb(a)
+- When generating colors use hex or rgb(a).